gentleiyke/webscraper-app/README.md

 ### **Web Scraper for Trustpilot Reviews**

-This project is an asynchronous web scraping application to extract reviews from Trustpilot using their public API.
-The scraper fetches reviews for specified businesses, normalises the data into a structured format, and saves the output in JSON and CSV files which you can download.
+In this project, I built an asynchronous web scraping application that can be used to extract reviews from Trustpilot using their public API, the scraper efficiently retrieves reviews for specified businesses, processes the data into a structured format, and allows you to download the output in JSON and CSV formats.
+This project is designed to make extracting, processing, and analysing Trustpilot reviews simple and efficient and will welcome feedbacks.

 ---

 ## **Features**

-- Asynchronous scraping using `httpx` and `asyncio` for efficiency.
+- Asynchronous Scraping: Leveraged `httpx` and `asyncio` for high-performance data retrieval.
-- API URL extraction from Trustpilot's HTML using `parsel`.
+- Dynamic API URL Extraction: Extracts review API URLs from Trustpilot's HTML using `parsel`.
-- Pagination support to scrape multiple pages of reviews.
+- Pagination Support: Handles multiple pages of reviews to ensure comprehensive scraping.
-- Data normalisation with `pandas` for structured output.
+- Data Normalisation: Processes raw data into structured formats using `pandas`.
 - Saves data in **JSON** and **CSV** formats for easy analysis.
+- Multi-Format Output: Saves scraped data as `JSON` (raw data) and `CSV` (structured data).
+- Interactive Interface: Built with `Streamlit` for user-friendly interaction.

 ---